Single-conflict colorings of degenerate graphs: Uniquely restrictive conflicts

 \section{Uniquely restrictive conflicts}

-In this section and the next, we will consider graphs of bounded degeneracy.
+\sv{ It is well known that an oriented graph with maximum out-degree $d$ is $d$-degenerate.
+Therefore, rather than working directly with $d$-degenerate graphs, we will consider the larger class of oriented graphs of maximum out-degree $d$.
+Given an oriented graph $G$, we write $A(G)$ for the set of arcs of $G$.
+For a vertex $v \in V(G)$, we write $A^+(v)$ for the set of arcs outgoing from $v$, and we write $A^-(v)$ for the set of arcs incoming to $v$.
+Given an arc $e = uv$ in an oriented graph $G$, and given a conflict function $f$ on $G$, we will often write $f(e) = f(u,e,v)$. } \lv{ In this section and the next, we will consider graphs of bounded degeneracy.
 Suppose that $G$ is a $d$-degenerate graph on $n$ vertices with a linear vertex ordering $v_1, \dots, v_n$ in which each vertex $v_j$ has at most $d$ neighbors $v_i$ satisfying $i < j$.
 Then, we observe that there exists an orientation of $E(G)$ of maximum out-degree $d$ obtained by giving each edge $v_i v_j$ with $i < j$ an orientation $(v_j, v_i)$.
 Therefore, in order to prove a statement for $d$-degenerate graphs, it is enough to prove the statement for oriented graphs of maximum out-degree $d$.
 Given an oriented graph $G$, we write $A(G)$ for the set of arcs of $G$.
 For a vertex $v \in V(G)$, we write $A^+(v)$ for the set of arcs outgoing from $v$, and we write $A^-(v)$ for the set of arcs incoming to $v$.
+We also write $N^+(v)$ and $N^-(v)$ for the sets of out-neighbors and in-neighbors of $v$, respectively.
+Given an arc $e = uv$ in an oriented graph $G$, and given a conflict function $f$ on $G$, we will often write $f(e) = f(u,e,v)$. }